-This is just gonna be kinda generalized help since you don't have much information, but it should help give ya a start.
 If you haven't already read this, the Overclockers.com Beginner's Guide Section

 has some good stuff to know about how to overclock, and other helpful hints about your computer in general.
 One article I think is definitely worth a look is this one

 , which was written by one of our Forum Senior Members, Batboy.
 It is a very thorough article that gives you the do’s and don’ts of overclocking.
 Likewise, you might find the CPU Database